lkbj0717/linzhenjun.github.io/_pages/about.md

 # 🎡 Activities

 ## Academic Services
+- Reviewer, The International Conference on Artificial Intelligence and Statistics (AISTATS), 2025.
 - Reviewer, The International Conference on Learning Representations (ICLR), 2025.
-- Reviewer, Conference on Neural Information Processing Systems (NeurIPS), 2024.
+- Reviewer, Annual Conference on Neural Information Processing Systems (NeurIPS), 2024.
-- Reviewer, ACM Multimedia (MM), 2024.
+- Reviewer, ACM Multimedia Conference (MM), 2024.
 - Reviewer, ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM), 2023.

 I have also reviewed paper for KDD, AAAI, IJCAI, ECCV, CVPR, ICML, and TPAMI.